devsolary/whatsapp-clone/README.md

-whatspp clone by devsolary"# whatsapp-clone"
+whatspp clone by devsolary "# whatsapp-clone"